Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (vi) The results of the analysis.

-(2) Records of performance monitoring required under § 109.301 which shall be kept for at least 3 years.
-At a minimum, these records shall contain the reporting requirements under subsection (a).
+(2) Records of performance monitoring required under § 109.301, except for turbidity, which shall be kept for at least 3 years.
+Records of turbidity performance monitoring required under § 109.301 shall be kept for at least 5 years.
+At a minimum, these records must contain the reporting requirements under subsection (a).

 (3) Records of action taken by the public water supplier to correct violations of MCLs, MRDLs or treatment technique requirements, which shall be kept for at least 3 years after the last action taken with respect to the particular violation involved.